mu-box/microbox-adapter-libcloud/README.md

-# nanobox-adapter-libcloud
+# microbox-adapter-libcloud
-A Nanobox cloud provider adapter to integrate with multiple cloud providers
+A Microbox cloud provider adapter to integrate with multiple cloud providers

 ## Required evars
 In order to grab catalog data without a user's cedentials (for generic pricing